sinarf/dotvim/README.rst

 Installation
 ============

-* Clone this repo in .vim directory
+* Clone this repo in .vim on Linux or vimfiles on Windows directory
 * Run ``:PlugClean``
 * Run ``:PlugInstall`
 * Run ``:CocInstall coc-explorer coc-vimlsp coc-marketplace coc-snippets``
+* [Windows spécific] make a link to vimfiles from .vim ``mklink .vim vimfiles``